Skip to content

 WARNING

-The max-payload-size setting only controls whether captured content appears in log output.
-TeeFilter still buffers the full body in memory regardless of this limit.
-Use host filtering to limit capture scope in production.
+max-payload-size controls only what reaches the log output.
+TeeFilter still buffers the full request and response bodies in memory regardless of this value.
+Restrict the capture scope with include-hosts / exclude-hosts in production.

 INFO